SUSE/salt-shaptools/README.md

 # SAP Applications and SUSE Linux Enterprise High Availability salt modules and States

 This project has been created to provide salt modules and states for SAP HANA and other SAP applications and the SLE-HA clustering tools.
 For that, it wraps the [shaptools](https://github.com/SUSE/shaptools) project code.
-The main idea is to use this module in salt formulas to deploye the these applications easily.
+The main idea is to use this module in salt formulas to deploy the these applications easily.

 ## Installation and usage
 **INFO:** Currently this project has been created as an independent project, but